CiNA Explorer - NAACCR Cancer Statistics

 - The variable tab opens with the primary variable (the Compare By variable) at the top.

-- You can select Sex, Race/Ethnicity, Age, or Registry to compare by.
+- You can select Sex, Race/Ethnicity (U.S. Only), Age, or Registry to compare by.

 - Multiple variable values can be selected for the primary variable.
 For example, when comparing by gender you can select one or more of the choices which are Both Sexes (combined), Female, and Male.